ChildsplayOSU/bogl/Tutorials/Input.md

 Our board is only 2x2, but if we wanted to do this for a 20x20 or 100x100 board, you could see how this would take some time!
 Given that, variables can make our life much easier for describing what to do for any arrangement of these positions.
 Great, so now that we have an idea of X and Y that will represent our position, how do we write that out?

-First, we have a function called `input` in Spiel we can use to read what the user types in.
+First, we have a function called `input` in BoGL we can use to read what the user types in.
 Since we defined the type of input earlier, we know it will be `Int` when we use it.
 So, conceptually what we want to do is:
 ```
 Get Int X from input
 Get Int Y from input
 ```
-But in Spiel to read into a variable we have to use what's called a **let expression**.
+But in BoGL to read into a variable we have to use what's called a **let expression**.
 This is a basic way of describing that if we want a variable to be some value, we want to it to be some value for some purpose, specifically, for some *expression*.
 An example would be if we wanted to describe `x + 5`, we would write out:
 ```
 -- let X be 5 in the following expression 'X + 5'
 -- which will give us 10